CichyJohnny/CichyJohnny/README.md

 - 🎓 Student at Poznan University of Technology

-- 🌱 I’m currently learning - Machine Learning, FastApi, SQL
+- 🌱 I’m currently learning - Machine Learning, C++, SFML, SQL
 - 💻 Currently my main technology is - Python
 - 🤔 Fields I want to develop in - AI, WebDev
 - 📫 How to reach me - just mail me